Have you ever wondered where all your readers are?

 Respond to people’s comments on your articles.

-When you start to get readers and commenters, make sure to respond to them.
-They took the time to read your article and leave you a note.
-So respect their time and energy by acknowledging them back!
+When you start to get readers and commenters, do your best to respond to them, particularly those who are thoughtful about it.
+These readers took the time to read your article and leave you a note.
+So respect their time and energy by acknowledging them if you can!

 If you don’t have time to leave a thorough comment…